enenra/space-engineers-utilities/README.md

 SEUT\Tools\
 SEUT\convert_textures.bat
 ```
-10. In Blender, use File --> Link and navigate to the MatLib_*.blend files within the `SEUT\Materials\`-folder.
-Select `MatLib_Materials.blend` and link all its contained materials.
-Do the same for `MatLib_Armors.blend` and `MatLib_Items.blend`.
-You likely won't usually need the remaining ones.
-11. Go to Edit --> Preferences --> Add-ons --> Scene: Space Engineers Utilities and set the paths to the respective folders and files within `SEUT\`.
+10. Go to Edit --> Preferences --> Add-ons --> Scene: Space Engineers Utilities and set the paths to the respective folders and files within `SEUT\`.
-12. Open the Toolbar in Blender by pressing `N` in the 3D View or Node Editor.
+11. Open the Toolbar in Blender by pressing `N` in the 3D View or Node Editor.
 Access Empty spawning by right-clicking into the 3D View.
+12. In the `N`-toolbar within the Node Editor / Shader Editor, enable `MatLib_Presets.blend`.
+Also enable any of the other `MatLib_*`-files to link their materials into the current file.